Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Introduction

-Before proceeding, we define four entities, similar to \cite[Fig.~1]{Sadeghi2009}, that will be used throughout the paper: \begin{itemize} \item $p(\vecy|\vecx)$ is the original forward channel; \item $p(\vecx|\vecy)$ is the original backward channel; \item $q(\vecy|\vecx)$ is an AFC; \item $r(\vecx|\vecy)$ is an ABC. \end{itemize} We define a backward channel by reversing the usual meaning of $\vecX$ and $\vecY$, i.e., looking at $\vecX$ as being the output of some channel which is fed by $\vecY$, which in turn is produced by some source \cite{Merhav1993,Sadeghi2009}.
-The input and output alphabets of the AFC match the input and output alphabets of the original forward channel.
-Similarly, the input and output alphabets of the ABC match the input and output alphabets of the original backward channel.
-Note that original backward channel is associated with the original forward channel as $p(\vecx|\vecy)=p(\vecy|\vecx)p(\vecx)/p(\vecy)$.
-However, it is not necessary that such a relation exists between auxiliary channels, i.e., $r(\vecx|\vecy)$ can be any conditional distribution which does not correspond\footnote{To highlight this difference, we chose to use $r(\vecx|\vecy)$ for an ABC instead of $q(\vecx|\vecy)$.} to any AFC $q(\vecy|\vecx)$.
+{Most of these techniques fall into the category of mismatched decoding \cite{Fischer1978,Merhav1994}.} In mismatched decoding, the original distributions $p(\vecy|\vecx)$ or $p(\vecx|\vecy)$ are approximated with auxiliary distributions and the rates computed using these auxiliary distributions are a lower bound on the MI.
+The {better} the auxiliary distribution approximates the original distribution, the {closer} are these bounds to the MI.
+Before proceeding, we define four entities, similar to \cite[Fig.~1]{Sadeghi2009}, that will be used throughout the paper: \begin{itemize} \item $p(\vecy|\vecx)$ is the original forward channel; \item $p(\vecx|\vecy)$ is the original backward channel; \item $q(\vecy|\vecx)$ is an auxiliary forward channel; \item $r(\vecx|\vecy)$ is an auxiliary backward channel; \end{itemize} We define a backward channel by reversing the usual meaning of $\vecX$ and $\vecY$, i.e., looking at $\vecX$ as being the output of some channel which is fed by $\vecY$, which in turn is produced by some source \cite{Merhav1993,Sadeghi2009}.
+Note that the original backward channel is associated with the original forward channel {using Bayes' rule} as $p(\vecx|\vecy)=p(\vecy|\vecx)p(\vecx)/p(\vecy)$.
+However, it is not necessary that such a relation exists between auxiliary channels, i.e., $r(\vecx|\vecy)$ can be any conditional distribution which does not correspond\footnote{To highlight this difference, we chose to use $r(\vecx|\vecy)$ for an auxiliary backward channel instead of $q(\vecx|\vecy)$.} to any auxiliary forward channel $q(\vecy|\vecx)$. {We discuss this problem in more detail in Sec. \ref{secRevAuxCh}}.

+{For the fiber-optic channel, }the most commonly used approach to lower-bound the MI is to approximate the original forward channel with an auxiliary forward channel {\cite{Djordjevic2005,Colavolpe2011,Lin2015,Leven2011,Secondini2013,Fehenberger2015a,Eriksson2016,Liga2016}}.
+A receiver that is optimal for an auxiliary forward channel is used to process the data generated from the original forward channel {and to compute an information rate.
+This rate is achievable by that receiver and, for this reason, is often referred to as an achievable information rate (AIR)} \cite{Ganti2000,Arnold2006,Secondini2013}. {In \cite{Fehenberger2015a, Liga2016}, a circularly symmetric AWGN channel is used as an auxiliary channel and AIRs are computed both for soft-decision and hard-decision systems.
+In \cite{Eriksson2016}, AIRs are computed using 4-dimensional Gaussian distributions as auxiliary channel.
+Both techniques are evaluated in this paper for benchmarking purposes. }

+An alternative approach to lower-bound the MI is through a direct use of the auxiliary backward channel. {The concept of auxiliary backward channel was used for the first time in the context of universal decoding for memoryless channels with deterministic interference \cite{Merhav1993}.} An auxiliary backward channel is used instead of an auxiliary forward channel to maximize the lower bound using an iterative procedure \cite{Sadeghi2009}.